fluencelabs/docs/docs/stake/bridge_guide/bridge_guide.md

         :::note

-        Bridging from the Ethereum Mainnet to Fluence takes approximately 15 minutes.
+        **Bridging** from the Ethereum Mainnet to Fluence **takes** approximately **15 minutes**.
 This is done to ensure a high level of security for your funds.

         :::

 8. Once your tokens are bridged to the Fluence Mainnet, it will be reflected in the block scanner mentioned previously as a successful token transfer.
+You can check the transaction by hand by visiting the block scanner and entering your wallet address in the placeholder: [https://blockscout.mainnet.fluence.dev/address/](https://blockscout.mainnet.fluence.dev/address/)`<YOUR_WALLET_ADDRESS>`

     <div style={{ textAlign: "center" }}>
         <img